AymanButmah/Register-Login-System-on-AWS/README.md

 # Register-Login-System-on-AWS
 Complete Register/Login System on AWS with React.js and a Serverless API

 Register / login system on AWS from scratch.
-The backend is a node.js serverless API with a dynamodb for user information storage.
+The backend is a node.js serverless API with a dynamodb for user information storage (UserType, username, password).
 It uses bcrypt to encrypt passwords and uses jwt to generate tokens.
 The frontend is built with react.js.

-## Configuration
+## Installation

  ```sh
 •	cd frontend